onmax/joxi/README.md

 ## Roadmap

+- [ ] Publish the code to Deno's registry and move the GitHub Action to a separate repository.
 - [ ] Improve Notion Template.
 - [ ] Add support for [Categorization](https://nordigen.com/en/products/transaction-categorisation/).
 - [ ] Add support for Kucoin.